Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 106.  ### Question106
-Which of the following describe test-driven development? choose 2 answers
+Which of the following describe Test Driven Development? choose 2 answers

 - [x] A Software Development technique based on automated tests.
 - [ ] A predictable way to develop working, well-organized code.